Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Discussion

-A real-time, online checklist program, eBird has revolutionized the way that the birding community reports and accesses information about birds. eBird provides rich data for basic information on bird abundance and distribution at a variety of spatial and temporal scales. eBird is one of the largest and fastest growing biodiversity data resources in existence.
+A real-time, online checklist program, eBird has revolutionised the way that the birding community reports and accesses information about birds. eBird provides rich data with basic information on bird abundance and distribution at a variety of spatial and temporal scales. eBird is one of the largest and fastest growing biodiversity data resources in existence.

 This data enables us to look at population changes over space and time.
-If we consider data from Nova Scotia, there are about 25000 checklists provided by about 600 observers on a yearly basis with about 350 species reported annually.
+If we consider data from Nova Scotia, Canada, there are about 25,000 checklists provided by about 600 observers on a yearly basis with about 350 species reported annually.
 A particular question of interest relates to changes in abundance of particular species over time and space in response to climate change.
 For species such as boreal chickadee and Bicknell’s thrush where Nova Scotia is at the southern limit of their range, anecdotal evidence shows these species much less abundant in southern Nova Scotia in recent years.
 In addition Bicknell’s thrush is a bird of the highlands and boreal forest.
-Using the models proposed in this paper can answer important questions about the population trends temporally and spatially.
+With the models proposed in this paper we can answer important questions about their population trends temporally and spatially.

 \paragraph{Disease Mapping}